History of religion in the United States: World War II

-School Prayer and the Supreme Court since 1947
+School prayer and the Supreme Court since 1947

 The phrase "separation of church and state" became a definitive part of Establishment Clause jurisprudence in Everson v.
-Board of Education, 330 U.S. 1 (1947), a case that dealt with a state law that allowed government funds for transportation to religious schools.
+Board of Education (1947), a case that dealt with a state law that allowed government funds for transportation to religious schools.
 While the ruling upheld the state law allowing taxpayer funding of transportation to religious schools as constitutional, Everson was also the first case to hold the Establishment Clause applicable to the state legislatures as well as Congress, based upon the due process clause of the Fourteenth Amendment.

-In 1949 Bible reading was a part of routine in the public schools of at least thirty-seven states.
+In 1949, Bible reading was a part of routine in the public schools of at least thirty-seven states.
 In twelve of these states, Bible reading was legally required by state laws; 11 states passed these laws after 1913.
 In 1960, 42 percent of school districts nationwide tolerated or required Bible reading, and 50 percent reported some form of homeroom daily devotional exercise.

 Since 1962, the Supreme Court has repeatedly ruled that prayers organized by public school officials schools are unconstitutional.
 Students are allowed to pray privately, and to join religious clubs after school hours.
 Colleges, universities, and private schools are not affected by the Supreme Court rulings.
 Reactions to Engel and Abington were widely negative, with over 150 constitutional amendments submitted to reverse the policy.
 None passed Congress.
 The Supreme Court has also ruled that so-called "voluntary" school prayers are also unconstitutional, because they force some students to be outsiders to the main group, and because they subject dissenters to intense peer group pressure.
 In Lee v.
-Weisman The Supreme Court held in 1992:
+Weisman (1992), the Supreme Court held that: